szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ## Looping Through an Array

 We have so far seen how we can access values in an array, and manipulate them in ways that are useful.
 But what if we want to do something with every value in an array?
-For instance, if we wanted to print out every value in an array, it would be very tedious to write out the same code over and over like so:
+For instance, if we wanted to access every value in an array, it would be very tedious to write out the same code over and over, referencing each and every item:

 ```JavaScript
 myArray[0];